On this page

 Do I have to do an ID check to verify patron and visitor details?

-No. You should request and record each person’s first name and phone number as well as the time and date they visited.
+No. You should request and record each person’s first name and phone number as well as the time and date they visited if that person attends the premises for more than 15 mintues.

 Do I have to get every single patron and visitor’s details, or just one from each group?

-The details of every person in the party should be requested.
+The details of every person in the party who attends the premises for more than 15 minutes should be requested.

 What if the patron or visitor does not have a phone number?